diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

 hiveCtx = HiveContext(sc)
 ```

-To make a query against a table, we call the sql() method on the HiveContext or SQLContext.
+`To make a query against a table, we call the sql() method on the HiveContext or SQLContext`.
 The first thing we need to do is tell Spark SQL about some data to query.
 In this case we will load some Twitter data from JSON, and give it a name by registering it as a “temporary table” so we can query it with SQL.
 **Example 9-9.
 Loading and quering tweets in Scala**
 ```scala
 val input = hiveCtx.jsonFile(inputFile)